PRANEETH-03/Web_Bigdata_Project/README.md

 7. The application should be live on local port 3000.
 8. Type http://localhost:3000/ into a browser.
 9. To login use the username: admin and the password: admin.
-10. Now user should be inside the application.
+10. Now user able be use  the application.